“Most bricks was never intended to be painted”.

 Steam use for removing paint from brick

 Correctly carried out the process of removing paint from bricks, removes just a paint, without affecting the surface of the brick in any way.
 Only then such a process can be called restoration – restoring bricks to the state from before painting.
 For non-invasive paint removal from bricks, steam paint removal is ideal.
 Only the temperature sufficient to dissolve the paint and remove it layer by layer is used.
-This process is time-consuming, but it is completely safe for bricks and the environment.
+This process is time-consuming, but it is entirely safe for bricks and the environment.
 Neither pressure nor toxic chemicals are used.
-This paint removal method is recommended and used by us – S.J.
-Pointer – Top Quality Brick Pointing & Restoration.
+Steam paint removal service is recommended and provided by us – S.J.
+Pointer – Top Quality Brick Restoration.

 What if there was the erosion of bricks?